 Upon completion of the admission requirements and admittance to the University, students are sent information regarding orientation from the UT Arlington Division of Student Affairs.
 The orientation program is required for all first-time freshmen students.

 For students starting UT Arlington in the fall semester, several orientation options are available.
-New freshman students may attend one of several one-and-a-half-day sessions offered in June, July and August.
+New freshman students may attend one of many sessions offered in June, July and August.
 Students have the option to stay overnight in the residence halls.
 Parents of freshman students are invited to attend a separate but concurrent program.
 There are limited accommodations for parents or guests on campus.
-Transfer students are also required to attend a one-day program in July or August.
-All Orientation programs conducted during the summer include Academic Advising and Early Registration.
+Transfer students are also required to attend an orientation program.
+All Orientation programs include Academic Advising and Early Registration.
 For students starting in the other semesters, Orientation and Early Registration is offered prior to the start of the semester.
 Please contact the UTA Division of Student Affairs for additional information regarding the orientation programs.